hopsoft/hustle/README.md

 This is because the block gets executed in a separate process.

 Hustle allows you to pass a context object.
-You can use this feature to make data available within the block.
+This feature allows you to make lexically scoped data available within the `Hustle.go` block.

 ```ruby
 data = { message: "I'm from the parent process." }